-Cape Charles has one of the largest concentrations of late-Victorian and turn-of-the-century buildings on the East Coast, with most of it’s structures built between 1885 and 1920.
+Cape Charles has one of the largest concentrations of late-Victorian and turn-of-the-century buildings on the East Coast, with most of its structures built between 1885 and 1920.
 The town has been designated as an Historic District on the Virginia Landmarks Register and is on the National Register of Historic Places.
 Enjoy strolling the town’s tree-lined streets and visiting shops and restaurants.

 Visit the Cape Charles Museum and Welcome Center for more information on history of the town and the ferry and railroad service.
 The museum is located on Randolph Avenue in a former power plant and features photographs and items from the town’s past.

-The newly renovated Town Harbor is a place to view boats and the Cape Charles waterfront.
-There’s a new waterfront restaurant at the harbor called The Shanty and boat and wave runner rentals will also be available.
+The Town Harbor is a place to view boats and the Cape Charles waterfront.
+There’s a popular waterfront restaurant at the harbor called The Shanty.

 Also, allow time for a visit to nearby Kiptopeke State Park for birding and nature study.
 In September and October, you can visit the park’s bird banding station.
 The park is also a prime hawk observation point during the fall migratory season.